sebbu/iControl-Web/README.md

 ## Interaction with other Apps

 For an iPhone/iPad app it is possible to provide a custom URL scheme.
 This URL can be used for interactions between apps.
 The URLs look like normal URLs, i.e. to see your twitter timeline use the following URL: `twitter://timeline`.
 There even exists list of iPhone URL schemes on the internet.
 You can search for them to see which of your installed Apps support a custom URL scheme and can be integrated to iControl Web.
-The only usecase (I can currently think of) is another home automation  app where you want a shortcut to it.

 The iControl Web app currently supports a custom URL scheme to give external access to a button.
 You only have to specify an id for the button (on the iPhone).
 The id must be unique for all buttons on all pages!